 (1) a Dynamic Schedule: a telemetered reading or value that is updated in real time and used as a schedule in the AGC/ACE equation and the integrated value of which is treated as an after-the-fact schedule for Interchange accounting purposes.
 Dynamic Schedules are commonly used for scheduling jointly-owned generation to or from another BAA; or

-(2) a Pseudo-Tie: a functionality by which the output of a generating unit physically interconnected to the electric grid in a native BAA is telemetered to and deemed to be produced in an attaining BAA that provides BA services for and exercises BA jurisdiction over the generating unit.
+(2) a Pseudo-Tie: a functionality by which the output of a generating unit or load physically interconnected to the electric grid in a native BAA is telemetered to and deemed to be produced in an attaining BAA that provides BA services for and exercises BA jurisdiction over the generating unit.
 This value is treated as an actual Interchange and validated after the hour in real time with the host BAA.